bring/hedwig/src/shared/layout/block/Block.md

 **NB:** Do not to use blocks inside reusable components, as it will be difficult to apply style changes to all components at a later point.

+**NB:** Backgroundcolors on blocks are deprecated.
+Please use hw-background-color instead

 ```code
 <div class="hw-block">...</div>
 ```